zaneclaes/tiny-cluster/README.md

 ## Advanced Configurations

 You may have more than one configuration, known as a Context.
 The default context is `home`, thus the fact that your configuration usually resides at `contexts/home.yaml`.
-If you were to create a second file named `contexts/work.yaml`, then you could run `./tiny-cluster work master create` (or any other command), where the context name is the first argument.
+If you were to create a second file named `contexts/work.yaml`, then you could run `./tiny-cluster.py -c work master create` (or any other command), where the context name is the first argument.

 Configurations are loaded in the following way: